How to Stay Cool at Night, Even When You’re a Hot Sleeper

 Myth: Being a Hot Sleeper Is Always Natural

 Everyone has a varying baseline body temp, but that doesn’t mean you’re necessarily bound to be a warm sleeper for life.
 “There could be aggravating factors at play,” says Bhuyan.
 The temperature in your room, eating right before bed, drinking alcohol or caffeine late in the day, or even hormonal fluctuations can lead to unpleasantly warm, restless nights.

 Myth: Mattress Protectors Don’t Matter

-Myth: Fans Lower the Temperature in Your Space
+Myth: A Fan Lowers the Temperature in Your Space

 Myth: Silky Sheets Are Always Cooling

-Slippery satin or microfiber sheets might seem like they would offer the chillest night’s rest, but it’s best to stick to the classics: “Cotton pajamas and sheets are the most breathable and can help keep us cool at night,” says Bhuyan.
-Percale sheets have a looser weave than sateen, so are best for hot sleepers, and bamboo, hemp, and linen sheets are great options, too.
+Slippery satin or microfiber sheets might seem like they would offer a more chill night’s rest, but it’s best to stick to the classics.
+“Cotton pajamas and sheets are the most breathable and can help keep us cool at night,” says Bhuyan.
+Percale sheets have a looser weave than sateen, so you may want to start there when shopping for your next set, but bamboo, hemp, and linen sheets are great options, too.